henkmollema/Dommel/README.md

 }
 ```

-### Extensibility points
+### Extensibility
-Currently the API exists of 2 extension points:
+Currently the API exists of 3 extension points:
 ##### `ITableNameResolver`
 Implement this interface if you want to customize the resolving of table names when building SQL queries.
 ```csharp